October 31 is the scariest day of the year, and it has nothing to do with Halloween.

 But it never stops there.

-It all starts innocently enough with one peanut M&M and doesn’t end until you find yourself lying face up in a pool of melted chocolate, your body outline constructed of empty candy wrappers, trying to remember what you did during last night’s sugar blackout.
+It all starts innocently enough with one peanut M&M and doesn’t end until you find yourself lying face down in a pool of melted chocolate, your body outline constructed of empty candy wrappers, as you try to remember what you did during last night’s sugar blackout.

 Then you step on the scale.